AI is no longer an experiment, the question is no longer "if"

 Takeaway for SMBs

-Case 4: European SMB - invoice processing automated with AI
+Case 4: European SMB, invoice processing automated with AI

 What the client did

-A European B2B SMB (accounting firm, 15 staff, ~80 clients) where accountants spent 3-4 hours per day manually processing incoming invoices:
+A European B2B SMB (accounting firm, 15 staff, ~80 clients) where accountants spent 3-4 hours per day manually processing incoming invoices: reviewing emails, downloading PDFs, extracting data (number, issuer, total, VAT, line items), entering it into accounting software.

 What we built